StepanNaryshkov/design-patterns/README.md

 [What is a design pattern?](#Design%20pattern%20is%20reisable%20solution%20to%20commonly%20occuring%20problems%20in%20sowftawe%20problems.)

 Design pattern is reusable solution to commonly happen problems in software design.
 In mostly cases you can not copy pattern in your project because pattern is not a piece of code and an exact solution but it is general concept for solving particular problems.
-Design patterns have some benefits:

- - Pattern is reusable solution;
- - Pattern is proven solution;
- - Pattern is expressive solution;

  We consider three main group of design patterns: